mateuszjurewicz/notes_public/notes/English Vocabulary.md

 the christian clerical clothing coat, worn primarily by Catholic priests (with the white clerical collar).
 - `cabbage vs lettuce`
 kapusta & sałata
+- `Chatham House Rule`
+a rule about meetings, according to which any information given during the meeting can be freely acted upon, but it can never be revealed who said what.
+Also a modern think tank.
 - `cinch`
 something sure or easy, a person or thing certain to fulfill an expectation.
 An easy task, a certainty.
 - `clarion (call)`